SixArm/assertables-rust-crate/book.md

 ### Macros for readers

-Rust has a concept of a "reader", such as using `std::io::Read` and its function `read_to_string()`.
+Rust has a concept of a "reader", such as using `::std::io::Read` and its function `read_to_string()`.
 The concept can work with a variety of unpinnings, such as files, bytes, strings, and more.

 Example reader of bytes: